Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

     | Prj_slave_02   | 18 min | 11    | 84     | 1096  | 11       | 1      |
     | Prj_no_cluster | 84 min | 42    | 223    | 3079  | 42       | 3      |

-	- Run test cases distributedly
+	- Run test cases distributedlyi

 		- Project Prj takes 30 sec to checkout latest code and push the latest code, data, config onto all the slaves.